(COLD WAR: the KENNEDY YEARS – continued)

 Two days after the assassination, Jacqueline Kennedy still stunned and suffering grief, drawing on strength.

 A week after the assassination, only 29 percent in a Gallup poll believed that Oswald had acted alone in killing Kennedy.
 The government's official investigation, called the Warren Commission, was viewed with distrust because its conclusions had been made in secret.
 As of September 2001, many still believed that Oswald was either innocent or part of a conspiracy.
-In the manner of lawyers fighting a difficult case, a number of writers have marshaled what they see as evidence of a conspiracy, relying on skepticism where it suits them, citing gaps of information here and there and making associations with confidence where it suits a conspiratorial theory.
-Their point is usually that government agents (the FBI, CIA and/or military) managed to work together to cover up a conspiracy to kill Kennedy in order to hide their deeds – deeds that would have been disapproved by society at large.
+In the manner of lawyers fighting a difficult case, a number of writers have marshaled what they see as evidence of a conspiracy, relying on skepticism where it suits them, citing gaps of information here and there and making associations with confidence where it suits conspiracy theory.
+Their point is usually that government agents (the FBI, CIA and/or military) managed to work together to cover up a conspiracy to kill Kennedy in order to hide their deeds.

 In November 2013, PBS television broadcast a detailed forensic analysis of the bullets fired at Kennedy.
-It described why one bullet was able to strike Kennedy through the throat and then make the kind of wounds that John Connally suffered in the seat in front of Kennedy, why some mistakenly believed this one shot was two shots, and it showed the damage to the recovered bullet was consistent with this.
+It described why one bullet was able to strike Kennedy through the throat and then make the kind of wounds that John Connally suffered in the seat in front of Kennedy.
+It described why some mistakenly believed this one shot was two shots, and it showed the damage to the recovered bullet was consistent with its explanation.
 Detailed evidence, including fracture lines in Kennedy's skull, indicated that the third shot was not fired from the grassy knoll, and it explained why Kennedy's body jerked backward.
+Those supporting the idea that the assassination was a conspiracy and the work of more than one person, Oswald, were left without solid evidence to present to the public in support of their arguments.

 Politics of Illusion, The Bay of Pigs Invasion Re-examined, edited by Blight and Kornbluh, 1998